gallais/generic-syntax/doc/jfp19/letter.md

 # Clarifications

+> Later on in the conclusion you mention Kaiser, Schaëffer and Starks's remark
+> that assuming functional extensionality, all traversals of ACMM are stable
+> under renaming.
+> Couldn't the extensionality requirement be dropped by considering a
+> different representation of environments (...)

+The problem lies somewhere else.
+The compatibility of semantics with renaming ultimately amounts to a statement about two different evaluations of the same term yielding the same value.
+If we have a renaming ρᵥ (ᵥ for var) and an evaluation environment ρₛ (ₛ for semantics), the statement looks something like:
+((t [ρᵥ]) [ρₛ]) is equal to (t [ρₛ ∘ ρᵥ]).

+This 'is equal' is the hard thing to deal with: subterms with extra bound variables are interpreted as (Kripke) function spaces in the host language and the only thing we can prove generically about them is that they take equal values to equal results.
+So an intensional notion of equality will simply not do.

+We have expanded the remark in Section 9.2 to include this explanation.

 > p3.
 This page states that the techniques are language-independent,
 > requiring only inductive families, but it seems to me that the use of
 > sized types is a key part of making the fixed point construction go